-- A. Site Design: Site improvements must comply with the following standards associated with grading, drainage, parking, garages, sidewalks, play equipment/area and signage as follows: - 1.
-Grading/Drainage: The site must be well drained.
-Surface water must be directed away from the structure.
-Snow removal/storage must be addressed. - 2.
-Parking must comply with the following requirements: - (a) Number of parking spaces must be in accordance with the local zoning requirements.
-For sites with no local zoning requirements, provide: - i.
-At least one parking space (off street/onsite) for each one-bedroom Dwelling Unit. - ii.
-At least two parking spaces (off street/onsite) for each two-bedroom or larger Dwelling Unit. - iii.
-Adaptive Reuse type projects or Efficiency Units may have less than one parking space for each Dwelling Unit. - iv.
-For special occupant population types (senior housing, supportive housing, congregate Sleeping Units, high density projects, and mixed-use projects), the exact number of parking spaces must be reviewed by Minnesota Housing on a case-by-case basis.
+- 1. Must comply with the following requirements: - (a) Number of parking spaces must be in accordance with the local zoning requirements.
+For sites with no local zoning requirements, provide: - At least one parking space (off street/onsite) for each one-bedroom Dwelling Unit - ii.
+At least two parking spaces (off street/onsite) for each two-bedroom or larger Dwelling Unit

-- (b) Parking spaces must be at least 8'-6" wide except at designated handicapped parking space(s) and must be in compliance with applicable codes. - (c) Parking spaces, drive lanes, vehicle access aisles, and pedestrian accessibility access aisles must be paved (concrete, bituminous, pavers, or other Minnesota Housing approved material). - (d) Provide a poured concrete curb and gutter at outer perimeter of drive lanes and parking. - i.
-Exceptions: Not required for semi-private driveways leading up to an attached garage or if omission of a curb and gutter is part of a planned surface storm water management system.
+- iii.
+Adaptive Reuse type projects or Efficiency Units may have less than one parking space for each Dwelling Unit - iv.
+For special occupant population types (senior housing, Supportive Housing, congregate Sleeping Units, high density projects, and mixed-use projects), the exact number of parking spaces must be reviewed by Minnesota Housing on a case-by-case basis - (b) Parking spaces must be at least 8'-6" wide except at designated handicapped parking space(s) and must comply with applicable codes. - (c) Parking spaces, drive lanes, vehicle access aisles, and pedestrian accessibility access aisles must be paved (concrete, bituminous, pavers, or other Minnesota Housing approved material). - (d) Provide a poured concrete curb and gutter at outer perimeter of drive lanes and parking. - Exceptions: Not required for semi-private driveways leading up to an attached garage or if omission of a curb and gutter is part of a planned surface storm water management system.